agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 {% include thumbnail.html src="harpy.png" type="thumb" class="float" %}

 Agony is a pure PVP corporation.
-We PVP for the challenge, and because it's fun.
+We PVP for the challenge, and because it’s fun.
-We're not interested in holding space or building empires, and we're not interested in blueing up our neighbors to create a safe haven.
+We’re not interested in holding space or building empires, and we’re not interested in blueing up our neighbors to create a safe haven.

 A typical day for an Agony member consists of logging into nullsec, going out to pvp in a small gang or solo, and logging off in nullsec.
-We'll generally also run at least a few larger scheduled gangs each week per timezone, and all Agony members and welcome and encouraged to FC such gangs.
+We’ll generally also run at least a few larger scheduled gangs each week per timezone, and all Agony members and welcome and encouraged to FC such gangs.

 We keep as few blues as possible (often our only blues will be our OOC alts),